![]() |

 Human Rights Watch (Denying Ethnic Identity -

-Macedonians of Greece), Amnesty International, and the
+Macedonians of Greece), Amnesty International, the

 documented, found Greece guilty, and demanded that it recognize the

-Macedonians continue to exist in Greece as majority in the northern
+in Greece as majority in the northern half of Aegean Macedonia and

-half of Aegean Macedonia and as minority in the southern half,
+as minority in the southern half,

 and peacefully continue to demand their human rights.
 Will Greece